 With its highly developed control system which executes and responds to various movements more efficiently, the multifunctional ArmMotus™ EMU sets a new benchmark for intelligent rehabilitation devices and redefines human-machine interaction.

 Professor Denny Oetomo, from the University of Melbourne, said:

 “The ArmMotus™ was designed in collaboration with clinicians and various end-users to allow a practical operation, quick setup and the mechanical properties necessary for movement therapy, such as unhindered arm movements by the user in 3D space.”

 Watch a demonstration video of the ArmMotus™ EMU robot:

 In other words, the ArmMotus™ EMU is the first of its kind to apply an end-effector-based concept to 3D movements.
 In robotics, an end-effector is a device or tool which is connected to the end of a robot arm.
 It is the part of the robot that interacts with the environment, and both its structure and the nature of the programming and hardware depend on the task the robot is supposed to perform.

 A Cable-Driven Mechanism

-Another characteristic of the ArmMotus™ EMU is the minimalist, almost transparent structure deriving from its cable-driven mechanism combined with a 4-linkage, parallel structure made of lightweight carbon.
+Another characteristic of the ArmMotus™ EMU is its minimalist, almost transparent structure, as well as its cable-driven mechanism combined with a 4-linkage parallel structure made of lightweight carbon.
 These features effectively reduce friction and inertia during movement, enabling the control system to respond and function more efficiently, improving the level of human-machine interaction.

 Zen Koh, co-founder and Global CEO of Fourier Intelligence, explained: